Model Programs Guide

 Unfortunately, research doesn’t always find its way to the right audience.

 The Model Programs Guide (MPG) was created to help bridge this research-to-practice gap.

-In addition to the program and practice reviews, the MPG includes resources for policymakers and practitioners seeking to learn more about juvenile justice, such as literature reviews, a glossary of terms, and links to other reputable sources.
+In addition to the program and practice reviews, the MPG includes resources for policymakers and practitioners seeking to learn more about juvenile justice, including literature reviews, a glossary of terms, and links to other reputable sources.